 Why should my child go to school when they are in hospital?

 All children with medical needs are entitled to excellent educational, pastoral and spiritual support when they are unable to attend their home schools; for some children this will be for a short period of time; for others it could be for a sustained period or on a recurring basis.
 Children with chronic medical conditions, who have fallen behind with school work due to long periods of absence from school, often welcome the personal attention they are given.
 Many use the opportunity to revise or catch-up on basic skills missed in their home school.
 For others hospital school is an opportunity to keep up with what is going on their home schools so that, when they return, they can slot back in with no gaps in learning.
-Not only that, hospital school is fun!
-It provides social interaction and a welcome distraction from illness and potentially long periods of time on the ward.

 How can my child attend school?